 However, under state law, no more than 10 percent of an electric utility’s average weather-adjusted retail sales for the preceding calendar year may take service from an AES at any time.
 If your utility’s 10 percent cap is fully subscribed, you will be placed in their queue.

 Due to the limit on participation, no licensed AESs are currently marketing or enrolling residential customers.

 The rates of AESs are not regulated.
 Your power supply will continue to be delivered by your local electric utility regardless of which alternative electric supplier you choose.

-Cloverland Electric Cooperative’s Cap Tracking data of February 1, 2021:
+Cloverland Electric Cooperative’s Final Cap Tracking data as of January 10, 2023.

 - Enrollments in Queue — 0

 For more information, please contact Cory Wilson at 906-632-5193.